strongbox/strongbox-docs/Getting-Started-With-Persistence.md

     }

-You will need to extend the `CrudService` with the second type parameter that corresponds to your ID's data type.
-Usually it's just strings.
-To read more about ID's in OrientDB, check [here](http://orientdb.com/docs/2.0/orientdb.wiki/Tutorial-Record-ID.html).

 After that you will need to define an implementation of your service class.
-The repository class implementation would be generated internally.

 Follow these rules for the service implementation:
+* Inherit your CURD service from `CommonCrudService<MyEntity>` class:
 * Name it like your service interface with an `Impl` suffix, for example `MyEntityServiceImpl`.
 * Annotate your class with the Spring `@Service` and `@Transactional` annotations.
-* Add `synchronized` modifier on all of your service class methods to avoid generation of `OConcurrentModificationException` when multiple threads would like to update the same record
 * Do **not** define your service class as public and use interface instead of class for injection (with `@Autowired`); this follows the best practice principles from Joshua Bloch 'Effective Java' book called Programming to Interface
 * _Optional_ - feel free to use `@Cacheable` whenever you need to use second level cache that's already configured in the project (do not forget to modify `ehcache.xml` file accordingly)
+* _Optional_ - define any methods you need to work with your `MyEntity` class, based on common CRUD methods form `javax.persistence.EntityManager`, or custom queries (which can be done with entityManager.getDelegate().command(oQuery).execute(params)`).

 ## Register entity schema in EntityManager
 Before using entities you will need to register them.
 Consider the following example:

-    @Autowired
+    @Inject
-    private OObjectDatabaseTx databaseTx;
+    private OEntityManager oEntityManager;

     @PostConstruct
     public void init() {
-        databaseTx.activateOnCurrentThread();
-        databaseTx.getEntityManager().registerEntityClass(MyEntity.class);
+        oEntityManager.registerEntityClass(MyEntity.class);
     }

-Because database instance that was injected could be reused across the application and different threads according to internal OrientDB concurrency control we _MUST_ activate it on current thread before using it.

-## Multithreading
-Read more about multithreading control on [Java-Multi-Threading](http://orientdb.com/docs/2.1/Java-Multi-Threading.html) and [Concurrency](http://orientdb.com/docs/2.1/Concurrency.html) OrientDB manual pages.